Loading...

 Employees may be separated from employment voluntarily or involuntarily by retirement, voluntary resignation, lack of work, or termination.
 Usually before an employee is terminated, they will be told the reason(s) and will be counseled by the administrator; however, if any misconduct warranting discipline is severe enough, the administrator may discharge the employee immediately.
 Any PTO hours left at the time of termination will be forfeited.

-The Companies will determine the employees pay at the time of separation based on any outstanding debt owed to the Companies and whether the individual has in their possession any of the Companies’ property.
-After a full accounting of the employee’s and the Companies’ accounts (as determined by the Companies), a final paycheck will be issued less outstanding amounts to the employee in accordance with state law.
+Barrington School will determine the employees’ pay at the time of separation based on any outstanding debt owed to Barrington School and whether the individual has in their possession any Barrington School property.
+If an employee surrenders their position at Barrington School without 10 working days’ notice, any PTO paid to the employee 10 business days before the notice was given/abandonment of position will be deducted from the employee’s final paycheck.
+After a full accounting of the employees’ and Barrington School’s accounts (as determined by Barrington School), a final paycheck will be issued less outstanding amounts to the employee in accordance with state law.

-The Companies will issue a check/direct deposit, which is designated as the final payment for all services rendered.
-If the hourly employee fails to give and work out a two-week notice of leaving, fulfilling 10 working days, the last 10 working days of pay will be at minimum wage.
-If a salary employee or chef does not work out a four-week notice, fulfilling 20 working days, the last 20 working days of pay will be at minimum wage.
-The employee must use up all PTO hours earned before giving notice or all PTO hours will be forfeited.
+Barrington School will issue a check/direct deposit, which is designated as the final payment for all services rendered.
+Nonexempt (excluding chefs) employees are required to work out a two week notice of leaving, fulfilling two weeks’ worth of their typical scheduled shifts.
+Exempt employees and chefs are required to work out a four-week notice of leaving, fulfilling four weeks’ worth of their typical scheduled shifts.
+The employee must use up all personal time off (PTO) hours earned before giving notice or all PTO hours will be forfeited.
 No PTO can be used during the two-week notice.
 No PTO hours will be paid upon termination.

-If all company property has been returned to your center, your final paycheck will continue to be direct deposited.
-If the employee owes company property, the final paycheck will be released from the corporate office.
+If all Barrington School property has been returned to your center, your final paycheck will continue to be direct deposited.
+If the employee owes Barrington School property, the final paycheck will be released from the payroll office.
 Employees which are picking up a physical check are required to sign for their final paycheck.
 The employee can physically pick up the paycheck in person with ID.
 Send along a signed letter with a relative, friend, etc., stating that this person has permission to take the final check and will sign for it with an ID.

-Terminated employees are expected to return any Companies’ property in their possession.
+Terminated employees are expected to return any Barrington Schools property in their possession.
 Each employee is required to return 1 shirt and name tag when leaving employment.
 If not returned, then they will be charged based on the current uniform item rate.

 6.13 Government Officials, Inquiries, Visits, Subpoenas